The language of the Euros – football clichés in all their glory

 This expression is often used to describe a team that has found itself in deep trouble during a match.
 It means that the players are in a situation from which it would be very difficult to extricate themselves.
 The phrase originated in the military and referred to a situation when a person was fighting and had no means of moving forward.
 The term is used when a person is cornered and has no way of escaping.

-Missing a sitter
+Football Phrase: Missing a sitter

 If a footballer misses an easy chance, they are often described as having missed a sitter.
 This strange expression was initially used in another sport – cricket.
 It refers to occasions when a ball falls directly into a player’s hands, giving them a catch that is so easy that they can make it while sitting down.
 The expression first appeared in the late 19th century and was being used in football by 1913.

-Scoring a hat-trick
+Football Cliche: Scoring a hat-trick

-Perhaps the most curious of football expressions, the word nutmeg is used to describe the action of a player passing the ball between an opponent’s legs.
+Perhaps the most curious of football phrases, the word nutmeg is used to describe the action of a player passing the ball between an opponent’s legs.
 The expression’s origins cannot be confirmed.
 However, it probably evolved from the use of the word nutmeg in Victorian England to describe a trick or deception.
 The word nutmeg was so used because of the underhand practice of diluting consignments of nutmeg.

 All at sixes and sevens

 This expression is frequently used to describe a player or a team in a complete mess or state of confusion.
-The phrase dates back to at least the 14th century and was originally rendered as on sixes and sevens.
+This football phrase dates back to at least the 14th century and was originally rendered as on sixes and sevens.
 The term referenced a dice game where throwing a six or a seven could result in a player losing a fortune.
 The phrase initially meant to take a careless risk but by the 17th century had come to mean confused.
 This may have been because it was thought that a person would have to be in a state of confusion to be stupid enough to risk money on sixes and sevens.